mkirchner/pockyll/README.md

 ## Installation

+### Concept
+Using pockyll to manage [pocket][pocket] bookmarks requires two pieces: the `pockyll` executable (which pulls your pocket bookmarks into your Jekyll site) and changes to your site setup (in order to enable Jekyll to deal with linkposts properly).

+### Installing pockyll

 ```bash
 $ pip install pockyll
 ```

-## Pockyll setup
+### Pockyll setup

 1. Login into [pocket][pocket_login], [create a new application][pocket_newapp] that has *retrieve* permissions.
 2. Switch into your Jekyll site directory
-3. `pockyll init` to generate a dummy config file `_pockyll.yml`
+3. Generate a a dummy config file `_pockyll.yml`.
+This can be accomplished using

+        $ pockyll init

 4. In `_pockyll.yml` enter the `pocket_consumer_key` created in step 1.
    Edit other fields as required.
+5. Authenticate the pockyll app against the pocket API

+        $ pockyll auth

-5. `pockyll auth` (will open a browser window and ask for pocket authentication)
+   This will open a browser window and ask for pocket authentication.

-## Site setup
+### Site setup

-By default, pockyll will give linkposts the type `reference` and include the target link in the `ref` variable inside the YAML post header:
+By default, pockyll will define a variable `type` with the value `reference` in every linkpost.
+It will also and include the target link in the `ref` variable inside the YAML post header:

 	---
 	title: "Clojure, The Good Parts"